Irish For Primary Teaching

 She works as an Academic Tutor on the University of Limerick’s teacher training programme.
 In addition, she is a post primary, (school) student teacher placement tutor with the University of Limerick and previously with the National University of Ireland Maynooth.
 Nuala has also provided Dianchúrsa Gaeilge for students of Dublin City University’s B.Ed programme.

-Nuala edited an Irish textbook for the new Junior Cycle syllabus and was awarded the All Island Entrepreneur Educator of the Year in 2007.
+Nuala works with the publishers on the creation of Irish textbooks for the new Junior Cycle syllabus, the Leaving Certificate syllabus, and was awarded the All-Island Entrepreneur Educator of the Year in 2007.

 When do classes take place?